 Does not appear to enjoy the social rewards of interaction

-Lacks connection with adults, such as eye contact, reciprocal eye gaze, vocal turn-taking, and reciprocal social games
+Lacks connection with adults, such as eye contact, reciprocal eye gaze, vocal turn-taking, and reciprocal social games like peek-a-boo

 Doesn't babble, or their babbling contains few or no consonants